powerpak/pathogendb-pipeline/README.md

 ### Dependency graph

 This Rakefile is able to build a dependency graph of its intermediate files from itself.
 Use the `rake graph` task for this; it will be generated at `$OUT/pathogendb-pipeline.png`.
+Paths through the `check` task are filtered out of the diagram for clarity, since almost every task depends on it.

 ![Dependency graph](https://pakt01.u.hpc.mssm.edu/pathogendb-pipeline.png)